How much is your car worth?

 The UX Series has standard Pre-Collision System, which use forward mounted sensors to warn the driver of a possible collision ahead.
 If the driver doesn’t react and the system determines a collision is imminent, it automatically applies the brakes at full-force in order to reduce the force of the crash or avoid it altogether.
 The 500L doesn't offer collision warning or crash mitigation brakes.

 Over 200 people are killed each year when backed over by motor vehicles.
-The UX Series offers optional Parking Support Brake which use rear sensors to monitor and automatically apply the brakes to prevent a rear collision.
+The UX Series offers optional Parking Support Brake that uses rear sensors to monitor and automatically apply the brakes to prevent a rear collision.
 The 500L doesn’t offer backup collision prevention brakes.

 The UX 250h has all-wheel drive to maximize traction under poor conditions, especially in ice and snow.
 The 500L doesn’t offer all-wheel drive.